- Who We Are

 Juniors and seniors can participate in the Psychology Practicum Program by registering for PSYC 299.

 - cannot be counted towards the psychology major

 - completion of internship required

-Students interested in participating in the Psychology Practicum Program must fill out the pre-registration form and then meet with Professor Sally Theran or Professor Paul Wink to discuss prerequisites and obtain admission into the Practicum Program.
+Students interested in participating in the Psychology Practicum Program- fall 2014 must fill out the pre-registration form and then meet with Professor Sally Theran to discuss prerequisites and obtain admission into the Practicum Program.

-After you meet with Katie to review your pre-registration form and resume, you will submit your resume and a cover letter directly to the organization.
-Please attend a drop-in session at the Center for Work and Service prior to your meeting with Katie if you need assistance in completing or compiling these materials.
+After you meet with Liz to review your pre-registration form and resume, you will submit your resume and a cover letter directly to the organization.
+Please attend a drop-in session at the Center for Work and Service prior to your meeting with Liz if you need assistance in completing or compiling these materials.

 In order to receive course credit students must: